Here is one of my favorite soup recipes, updated to have a much quicker cook-time:

 salt, pepper, dill, parsley

-Place onion, garlic, and vegetables in the pot, then add water.
-Turn the burner to high.
-While the pot starts to heat, drain and rinse the split peas you pre-soaked, and then add them to the pot.
+Place onion, garlic, and vegetables in the pot, then add LOTS of water from that you already boiled in your kettle (preferably filtered water - this reduces cooking time, too!).
+I find starting with the water already hot helps a lot to reduce cooking time Turn the burner to high.
+Drain and rinse the split peas you pre-soaked, and then add them to the pot.

 Bring the pot to a boil, and then turn down the flame.

 Simmer, covered, until it's fully cooked...stir occasionally, and add water as needed...
 Skim the top as needed, too.